Shafaet/Shaf_Random_Quotes/README.md

 3. Go to Settings->Shaf Random Quotes to add your favourite quotes.
 4. Use the shortcode [shaf_rand_quote] where you want to display the quotes.
 You can put it in more than one place!

+Disclaimer:

+This is a beta test version and have many limitations.

 Contact:
 Shafaet Ashraf